Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 ![image](https://user-images.githubusercontent.com/52126773/189526759-5be8777c-bd45-4a94-8d8b-750f6776db0c.png)

-If we look at these 2 outputs,it could be interpreted that after changing the hyperparameters the outputs appear to be less clustered compared to the previous implemetation.
+If we look at these 2 outputs, it could be interpreted that after changing the hyperparameters the outputs appear to be less clustered compared to the previous implemetation.
 This may not necessarily be good/advantageous as there are some values where outputs are going away from the ground truth.

 ### SVR Implementation

 The next work was on improving the SVR results.
 Google uses the personalized gaze estimation model which consists of a multilayer feed-forward convolutional neural network (CNN) model .Additionaly the output of the penultimate layer(1,4) is extracted and is fitted at a per-user-level to build a high-accuracy personalized model.

-This improves the accuracy of the model.
+A hook is applied to the model for obtaining the output of the penultimate layer.The code for this is [link](https://github.com/Abhinavvenkatadri/Eye-tracking-GSoC/blob/main/SVR_Sweep/CSV_Creation(Penultimate%20and%20the%20GT).ipynb).
 Once the output of the penultimate layer is obtained (1,4) an multioutput regressor i.e SVR is applied.
-Thsi was fitted on the test data of the trained model.
-For obtaining the (1,4) value of the penultimate layer hook is applied to the model.We compare the results of both last year’s and the updated model.
+This was fitted on the test part of the trained model.
+We compare the results of both last year’s implementation and the updated model.

-We select 10 users from the test set based on the number of frames and the results are provided on that.The test set is used for fitting the SVR as this is the data the model is not trained on.While fitting we also consider 30 unique point(Ground truth) .The results for both are provided in the table below.
+We select 10 users from the test set based on the number of frames and the results are provided on that.The test set is used for fitting the SVR as this is the data the model has not seen.
+While fitting we also consider one more scenario which is considering 30 unique points(Ground truth) .The results for both are provided in the table below.

 For sweeping the parameters we consider: